Aziz Ishak: Political involvement

+For the country's first elections after independence which were held in 1959, Aziz shifted to the Kuala Langat parliamentary seat.
+He secured 9,492 votes, defeating Syed Ibrahim Syed Salim of PMIP by 5,193 votes.

+In 1987, during PAS muktamar (or annual grand meeting), he was registered as one of the party members.

 Cabinet position

 Aziz was appointed Minister of Agriculture and co-operatives, a post he kept until 1963.
 Tun Abdul Razak took note of Aziz's useful work among the rural folk, especially the setting up of co-operatives to eliminate the exploitation by middlemen.

 The year 1955 saw a growing rift between Aziz with his Cabinet colleagues, notably the Tunku and Abdul Razak who was overall in charge of rural development.
 Aziz's blunt criticisms of ministers, such as the wearing of uniforms, did not endear him well with the Tunku.
 He was also unhappy at the Alliance's neglect of the 1955 manifesto due to the exuberant push for political independence.

 In his memoirs, Aziz claimed that the 1955 Cabinet was beset with policy differences on various issues, including the replacement of expatriate British officers with Malayans or Malayanisation.
 Aziz was equally passionate on press freedom that he claimed had been eroded after 1955.

 Aziz resigned from the Cabinet in 1963 after he was transferred to the Health Ministry.
 This was due to irreconcilable differences with the Tunku and other Cabinet colleagues on strategies for rural development.
 There was no place for a socialist in a Cabinet that was pursuing capitalistic policies and firmly committed to upholding a free-market economy.
-Soon after, he was expelled from UMNO.
+On 13 February 1963, he was expelled from UMNO.

 Aziz eventually went on to form the short lived National Convention Party that joined the left wing Malayan Peoples' Socialist Front together with the Labour Party of Malaya and Partai Ra'ayat to contest the 1964 general elections.

+This was not a successful move as he was defeated in the 1964 elections.
+He attempted to defend his Kuala Langat parliamentary seat under the Socialist Front banner but lost by 3,797 votes to his former party colleague Mohd Tahir Abdul Majid.
+The NCP and PRM both failed to win any seats in the election, and the Labour Party only won two seats.